IVA Mortgage Advisors.

 What is an IVA?

 An IVA stands for Individual Voluntary Arrangement.
-This is a way to deal with debt you’re struggling to repay.
-It’s an agreement between you and your creditors that sets out when and how you’ll repay them.
+This is a way to deal with debt you are struggling to repay.
+It is an agreement between you and your creditors that sets out when and how you’ll repay them.
 For example, you might promise to give them some of your salary each month, or to pay them a lump sum.
-In return, creditors may agree to wipe out some of your debt, meaning you won’t need to pay the full amount owed.
+In return, creditors may agree to wipe out some of your debt, meaning you will not need to pay the full amount owed.

 To set up an individual voluntary arrangement, you will need to pay a licensed insolvency practitioner (usually a qualified lawyer or accountant).
 Their fees can be around £4000 and upwards – but some practitioners will include this in the Agreement.